Nothing Else Compares

 “At Central, you can’t help but get involved and form close bonds with the people around you.
 It’s so impactful, and it absolutely sets Central apart.”

 Scholarships: Heritage and Presidential

-Campus Activities: Student Body President, United Minority Alliance President, Students Against Sexual Assault, Writing Tutor, Peer Instructor, Mock Trial and SOS Leader
+Campus Activities: Student Body President, Alliance of Underrepresented People President, Students Against Sexual Assault, Writing Tutor, Peer Instructor, Mock Trial and SOS Leader

 Career Goal: Law